SanazNajiyan/yamlFileReader/README_revised.md

 Claim: for all YamlTrees t, (length . longestPath) t = depth t
 Proof:
+We will prove this claim using structural induction on the YamlTree t

+Base Case:
-We will prove this claim using structural induction on the YamlTree t Base Case:  Consider the smallest YamlTree, which is an empty YamlTree: YamlTree [] depth (YamlTree [])
+Consider the smallest YamlTree, which is an empty YamlTree as follows :  YamlTree [] So we have depth (YamlTree [])
 = a
 0